-I have another baked oatmeal cup recipe for you.
-My plan was to share this later in the week but I keep getting LOTS of emails asking for the recipe so your wish is my command.
-I will share this recipe today.
+Yes, another one!
+It has been such fun putting together all of these baked oatmeal cup recipes and my plan was to share this later in the week.
+BUT, I keep getting LOTS of emails asking for the recipe, and your wish is my command.

 This baked oatmeal recipe is scrumptious!
 It definitely has the flavors of banana bread and a breakfast cookie wrapped up in a wholesome baked oatmeal cup.

 If you prefer a video over picture instructions, then check out this quick video recipe tutorial I put together on how to make this Banana Chocolate Chip Baked Oatmeal recipe.

 - Rolled oats

 - Mashed ripe bananas

 - Maple syrup

 For the spices, you will need some ground cinnamon and ground nutmeg as well as some salt for balance.

 As the oven is heating up to 350 degrees, take two ripe medium bananas and mash them with a fork.
 When I mashed them up, they equaled about 1 cup.